serenity-is/docs/serene_tour/theming.md

     rel="stylesheet" type="text/css" />
 ```

-When you clicked the lighter circle, it actually changed to this:
+When you click the lighter circle, it actually changes to this:

 ```html
 <link id="SiteThemeCss" href="/Content/site/site.theme.light.css"